jairus-m/dbt-heartbeat/README.md

 ## Configuration Guide for Environment Variables

+The following environment variables are required and must be properly set:

+- `DBT_CLOUD_API_KEY`: Your dbt Cloud API key (must be non-empty)
+- `DBT_CLOUD_ACCOUNT_ID`: Your dbt Cloud account ID (must be non-empty)

+The tool will validate these variables before starting and will notify you if any are missing or invalid.

 #### For global export
 If you want to persist the environment variables in all terminal sessions without having to utilize a `.env` file or manually exporting the variables in your terminal session, you can add the export commands to your shell configuration file. (persisted)